What is a retail Shop Lease in Queensland

 - warehouses or storage

-- bars (liquor retailing, for on-premises consumption)
+- bars or pubs (liquor retailing, for on-premises consumption)

 - wholesalers.